andyvroberts/banana/TabularDesign.md

 <br>

 ### Memory Usage
-VS used 6GB of RAM whilst loading the tables.
+VS used 6GB of RAM whilst loading the SSAS model (tables).
 The original CSV data file is 4.8GB and the SQL Server database is 5GB.
-If you only have 16GB of memory, this may be a problem, so 32GB is recommended if you want to try this development.
+If you only have 16GB of memory, this may be a problem, so 32GB is recommended if you want to try this development using this example data source.